casulemarc/Travel_Agency/README.md

 # Travel Agency Landing Page built with HTML5, CSS3, and Javascript
-This is a landing site for a travel comapny.
+This is a landing site for a travel company.
 It is fully flexbile on evry device for the best user experience

 OUTPUTS